-Figure 5: Handcuff Design Top View.
-The handcuff band is wrapped around two teeth with cavities (dark holes in the teeth).
-The band is held in place by placing the center of the band through any of the blue slots.
-Thickness of the band would be 0.0254 mm.
+Figure 6: Handcuff Design Top View.
+The handcuff band is wrapped around two teeth with an interproximal cavity.
+The band is held in place by placing the center of the band through any of the slots located in the region with the blue box.